shopware5/devdocs/source/developers-guide/shopware-5-plugin-update-guide/index.md

 ```
 #### Structure convention

 Like in the example above, in most cases there is only one .less file to compile - the __all.less__.
 It includes additional files named by their content.
 Most likely the __all.less__ file includes the __modules.less__ and __variables.less__ files, which are often needed by default.
-These files include additional files from same named folders, e.g. modules.less includes files from the folder called __"_modules/"__.
+These files include additional files from same named directories, e.g. modules.less includes files from the directory called __"_modules/"__.

-As an example, if the file contains styles for Shopware's checkout page, it would be called __"checkout.less"__ and place in the ___modules__ folder.
+As an example, if the file contains styles for Shopware's checkout page, it would be called __"checkout.less"__ and place in the ___modules__ directory.
 The files inside ___variables/__ should only contain variable definitions made in Less.

-Folder/File    | Utility
+Directory/File    | Utility
 -------------- | ---------------------------------------------
 _modules       | Contains less styles of modules
 _variables     | Contains less variables